How safe are full face masks?

 Understanding the limits of full face snorkel masks

-Firstly, these are not intended for swimming laps or exercising as the air tube is too narrow to provide enough air during vigorous exercise.
+These masks are not intended for vigorous exercise such as swimming laps, as the air tube is not wide enough to provide sufficient air.

 Still wondering whether to get a full face snorkel mask?